-New documents obtained by the Refugee Council of Australia through freedom of information (FOI) show that only one third of people in Australia’s Refugee and Humanitarian Program are referred by UNHCR.
+Documents obtained by the Refugee Council of Australia through freedom of information (FOI) show that only one third of people in Australia’s Refugee and Humanitarian Program are referred by UNHCR.
 This increasing trend towards selecting refugees based on community links in Australia undermines the principle that Australia should be taking the most vulnerable refugees.
-While in the 2012-13 financial year Australia selected 80 per cent of its intake from UNHCR referrals, the 2016-17 and 2017-18 financial years only resettled 24 per cent from the UNHCR.
+While in the 2012-13 financial year Australia selected 80 per cent of its intake from UNHCR referrals, the 2017-18 financial years only resettled 24 per cent from the UNHCR.

 How are refugees selected for resettlement in Australia?